allen1988/android_tabView/README.md

 android_tabView
 ===============

-like ios UITabView，you can add your item your can use it easy.
+like ios UITabView，you can add your item;

+your can use it easy.